SafwanGanz/C_compiler/readme.md

 # C/C++ Code Compiler

 Welcome to the **C/C++ Code Compiler** project!
 This compiler allows you to run C/C++ code seamlessly in your environment.
-Below are the instructions for installation on both Android (using Termux) and Windows.
+Below are the instructions for installation on both Android (using Termux) and Windows, Linux.

 ## Table of Contents
 - [Installation on Android (Termux)](#installation-on-android-termux)